 4. Live near our internship locations (usually in the Portland-Metro Area, the Dalles/Hood River Areas, the Bend Area, and the Albany/Corvallis/Eugene Areas) OR have adult family or friends that you can live with during the summer near our internship locations.

-ASE does not provide housing for students and does not allow students to live on their own.
+ASE does not provide transportation or housing for students and does not allow students to live on their own.
 We do not encourage students to live in university housing during the summer as the housing schedules and logistics haven’t historically worked well with our program’s schedule and requirements.
 Please contact ASE staff for more information.
 Here are some transportation options students have used in past years.

 If you apply for positions that are greater than 50 miles from your home, ASE will ask for your transportation or housing plan by the end of May.
 It is up to the discretion of the program to accept a student’s housing plan.